-In accordance with IFRS 4, "Insurance Contracts", the Group continues to apply existing accounting policies to its insurance contracts but has the option to make improvements to its policies if the changes make the financial statements more relevant to decision making needs of the users.
-Insurance contracts entered into by way of the Group's participation on the syndicates are accounted for under the annual accounting basis (which is used by most insurance entities in the United Kingdom).
+In accordance with IFRS 4, "Insurance Contracts", the Group continues to apply existing accounting policies to its insurance contracts but has the option to make improvements to its policies if the changes make the consolidated financial statements more relevant to decision making needs of the users.
+Insurance contracts entered into by way of the Group's participation on the syndicates are accounted for under the annual accounting basis.